RupeshKashyap/Design-Pattern/README.md

 		a.Structural Design Pattern
 		b.
 Used when we want to modify functionality of an object at runtime,it should not change individual functionality.
 		c. i.e. Adding diferent functionality in Dress

+9. Fly Weight Design Pattern
+	1. Properties
+		a.
+Structural Design Pattern
+		b.
+Used when we need to create many objects of a class.
+We use it to reduce creation of object
+		c.
+Intrinsic Properties : Which are same for a object.
+		d.
+Extrinsic Properties : Which are different for a object.

+	2. Implementations
+		a.
+Interface : Which contains common method : Employee
+		b.
+Object : Individual Class : Developer And Tester
+		c.
+Intrinsic Properties : (Developer : fix issue, Tester: test issue)
+		d.
+Extrinsic Properties : Skills
+		e.
+We use Factory to use retu object : EmployeeFactory
+		f.
+Client : Client Class
+		g.
+We Will assign issue as per the skills